Yuribenjamin/node-server-class/README.md

 # node-server-class

-Such a node server is written with ECMAScript 2015 (ES6)
+Such a Express Node server is written with ECMAScript 2015 (ES6) JavaScript classes.